DF-old/final-proj-cse264/readme.md

 - The app imports the API base once and reuses it in each fetch call, which keeps the code consistent and easy to maintain.

 ### Client-side data flow
-- `AuthProvider` loads the session from `localStorage` and rehydrates the signed-in user on refresh.
+- `AuthProvider` loads the session from `localStorage` and uses the signed-in user on refresh.
 - Login fetches the base user object from the backend, then fetches `/config` and merges the results into one user state object.
 - Registration creates the user, writes default config for that user, and then immediately logs the user in.
 - Upgrading to premium updates the config endpoint and then updates the local session state.